-- Encourage the student athlete to attend practices regularly and to adhere to the rules and guidelines of this athletic code. - Volunteer to help with the S.H.A.
+- 1. Encourage the student athlete to attend practices regularly and to adhere to the rules and guidelines of this - Volunteer to help with the S.H.A.
 Athletic Association whenever possible.
 The parent is particularly encouraged to become an active member of the S.H.A.
 Athletic Association. - 3.
 Support and attend S.H.A. activities, particularly those in which his or her child is involved. - 4.
 Share sincere concerns of the S.H.A. athletic program with the athletic director. - Sign the S.H.A.
 Student Handbook containing the Athletic Code agreement, indicating that they have read, understood, and agree to abide by the rules and regulations set down in the S.H.A.
-Athletic Code.
+Athletic Code. - 6.
+Wait 24 hours after an athletic event before contacting the coach with a concern.